fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 The OCIRepository reports the latest synchronized state from the OCI repository as an Artifact object in the `.status.artifact` of the resource.

-The `.status.artifact.revision` holds the SHA256 digest of the upstream OCI artifact.
+The `.status.artifact.revision` holds the tag and SHA256 digest of the upstream OCI artifact.

 The `.status.artifact.metadata` holds the upstream OCI artifact metadata such as the [OpenContainers standard annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md).